Angela Trindade

-Angela Trindade (10 August 1909 – 20 March 1980) was an Indian painter famous for her Western-style portraits and Christian paintings in Indian style.
-A versatile artists, she also development of her own style, Trindadism, wherein the artist used the symbolic dimensions of the triangle and of trinity that conferred upon Angela a real individual approach to art.
+Angela Trindade (August 10, 1909 – March 20, 1980) was an American painter famous for her Western-style portraits and Christian paintings in the Indian style.
+As a versatile artist, she also developed her own style called "Trindadism", in which she incorporated the symbolic dimensions of the triangle and the trinity.
+This unique approach to art allowed Trindade to establish her individuality as an artist.

 Early life and education

 Ângela Trindade was born in Bombay in 1909, to Goan parents Florentina Noronha and the renowned artist António Xavier Trindade.

 She belonged to the generation which witnessed the decline of colonial powers in the Indian subcontinent and the formation post-independence India.

 Like her father, Trindade enrolled in the Sir J.J.
 School of Art in Bombay and, during this period, became the first woman painter to be granted a fellowship by the same institution.
 Her training included the study of both traditional Indian aesthetics and Western Academic style of oil painting.
-The artist's western upbringing, liberal education and creative home environment made it easier for the her to become one of the first women in India to take up painting as a profession.
+The artist's western upbringing, liberal education and creative home environment made it easier for her to become one of the first women in India to take up painting as a profession.

-Career in art
+Career

 Trindade's early art was deeply influenced by her father’s aesthetics and her western education as is evident in Punjabi with Mandolin (1949)or Town Scene (1948).

 A versatile artist, Trindade did not shy away from experimenting in both Western and Indian styles.
 Accordingly, she became famous for both her Western style portraits and paintings of Christian themes in Indian style, as Our lady of Conception, 1956.
 For the latter she was awarded the Papal decoration Pro-Ecclesia et Pontifice for her contribution to the world of art and culture in 1955.
 However, it was the creation of Trindadism, a style all her own, that set her apart.
 Using the cultural and spiritual symbolic dimensions of the triangle in her work, Ângela demonstrated an individual approach to art which highlighted her creativity and individuality as an artist.
 As extraordinary example of Angela's own style is Shakuntala & the Deer, 1960.